A classical groupoid model for quantum networks: Protocols

 \paragraph{Program.} The basic setup of our key distribution protocol is given in \autoref{fig:KD}(a), and is similar to the BB84 QKD protocol~\cite{BB84}.
 Alice and Bob have an authenticated public classical channel, and a groubit channel, which are both accessible by an adversary Eve.
 Alice begins with a classical bit, and chooses at random to encode it into a groubit using $\alpha =\Write$ or $\alpha = \IWrite$.
 She sends the groubit to Bob, perhaps using a state transfer algorithm (see Section~\ref{sec:statetransfer}), but it is intercepted by Eve, who chooses to decode the message using either $\eta = \Read$ or $\eta = \IRead$; having received a classical bit she copies it, and re-encodes a groubit using $\eta^\dag$, which she sends to Bob.
 When Bob receives the groubit, he decodes it using $\beta = \Read$ or $\beta=\IRead$.

 \paragraph{Verification.} The analysis proceeds in just the same way as for the traditional BB84 procedure.
 If Alice, Bob and Eve all choose the same operation ($\alpha = \eta ^\dag = \beta ^\dag$), then it is as if Alice's choice of initial bit is copied to Eve and Bob.
 We analyze this scenario in \autoref{fig:qkddetailed}(a), where we choose $\alpha = \eta^\dag = \beta^\dag = \Write$; using the equations of \autoref{fig:measurement}, the equation can be verified.
 On the other hand, if any of the 3 parties do not choose the same operation, the diagram disconnects.
 We analyze this in \autoref{fig:qkddetailed}(b); using the equations of \Autoref{fig:measurement, fig:redredbiunitary}, and in particular \autoref{fig:redredbiunitary}(d), this chain of equalities can also be shown, leading us to conclude that all parties receive uncorrelated random bits.
+Although it matches the structure of the traditional quantum analysis, in this case it is incomplete, since we do not consider all possible actions by Eve; a deeper theory quantifying information flow through groubit networks would be needed to make a stronger statement.

 \paragraph{Discussion.} This protocol may have real-world relevance, either for key distribution within an insecure data centre based on groubit networks, or on a larger scale.
 Our analysis here cannot be considered a full security proof; just as with genuine quantum key distribution, there are many compounding details that would affect the real security of the procedure.